agustinparrotta/design-patterns/README.md

 - Allows you to construct complex objects step by step.
 Using the same construction code, we can produce different types and representations of the object easily.
 - Provides flexibility to the solutions to various object creation problems.
+- It abstracts away all the complex initialization of an object.
+But we should reserve this implementation for cases where we expect to expose an API that is going to be consumed by multiple users.

 Notes:

 - Use Builder only when the products are quite complex and require extensive configuration

 Importance: 4
+Recommended: 3

 ### 1.4.
 Prototype